 A cultivator is used after your crops have started to sprout from the soil.
 Cultivating the soil in your garden is essential as it will help the ground to be aerated and makes the weeds to be removed once they start invading the garden easily.

-Cultivators are used to helping the soil in your garden to break up, wherein they are usually used once the plants started breaking through your soil.
-It does contribute to losing the soil around your plants for them to be able to take in more water and as well as fertilizers.
+Cultivators are used to help the soil in your garden to break up, wherein they are usually used once the plants started breaking through your soil.
+It's used to loosen the soil around your plants for them to be able to take in more water and as well as fertilizers.

 This will also ensure that the roots are getting the right amount of fertilizer and water that they need.

 Another good thing about cultivators is that they are very useful in ensuring that the weeds are kept out of your garden.
 The reason behind this is because since the cultivator will loosen the soil, this will make the weeds to be pulled out quickly.

 Tilling the soil in your garden just means you are loosening the soil for future planting.
 If you want to be able to plant then tilling your soil easily is advisable.
 It is also very useful when it comes to adding the necessary nutrients in your soil.

 Tillers, on the other hand, have cutting blades that are deep, which will also help in loosening the soil for better moisture penetration and aeration.

 The newer tillers now have more blades that are usually located in the front or the rear of your machine.

 If you are going to choose a rototiller for rocky soil that has a front blade you should know that this will be challenging for you to move and will require you to do more passes for deeper and well-turned soil.